American Heart Month

 nurse checking patients heart at home

-• One of every five heart attacks happens without the patient even knowing it.
+One in five heart attacks happens without the patient realizing it.

-• Young women under 50 are at greater risk of developing heart disease than men of the same age.
+Young women under the age of 50 are at greater risk of developing heart disease than men of the same age.

 nurse checking patients heart at home